Have I got news for you! Netflix works in ChromX Build 190824 after installing Firefox ESR!

 If you want to install the system to your hard drive, follow the instructions here and here.
 Beware of the warnings noted in the links!
 When prompted for a password for the chronos user, use “exton” (without the quotes!).

-All your system changes will (of course) be automatically saved directly on the USB stick.
+All your system changes will (of course) be automatically saved directly on the USB stick (or SD card).

 You do not have to take any action in order to keep your system up to date.
 Chromium OS will itself check for updates each time it is launched and automatically install them.